 The main tourist area, known as Kato Paphos, features an attractive and relaxing harbour with a famous medieval fort which hosts summer festivals, and an abundance of restaurants, bars and cafes.
 There is a great selection of activities for all ages, including four golf courses, diving, a waterpark, jeep safaris, boat trips and walking trails along the unspoilt Akamas Peninsula.

 There are also number of inviting beaches in the area, most with a mixture of golden sand and pebbles and the most popular being Coral Bay, just a 10-minute drive from the tourist centre.

 Paphos has a diverse selection of accommodation ranging from budget-friendly apartments to luxurious beachfront hotels and private villas, offering all the amenities required for a relaxing holiday.
 Paphos International Airport is located on the outskirts of the town and is linked directly by a highway to and from the city centre and tourist areas.

-There are four main districts in the Paphos region - Paphos Town, Geroskipou, Pegeia and Polis Chrysochous and each has its own collection of unique attractions for visitors to discover.
-Whichever you choose, a warm welcome and memorable atmosphere are guaranteed.
+There are four main districts in the Paphos region – Paphos Town, Geroskipou, Pegeia and Polis Chrysochous and each has its own collection of unique attractions for visitors to discover.
+Whichever you choose, a warm welcome and a memorable atmosphere are guaranteed.